qiz-li/lovelace-soft-ui/README.md

 ![ui_home_page](images/UI_home_page.png)

 As you can see the UI is divided into parts which makes the interface clean and not cluttered.
-By clicking on any of the button/icons you will be dire
+By clicking on any of the button/icons you will be directed to the corresponding tabs.

+This is the lights tab: